 For easy mountain bike trails, there are at least a half dozen to choose from.
 Peruse the interactive map for ideas on the 670 Collective website here.

-One of the great joys of cycling in Cypress Provincial Park is the diversity of the landscape and the bounty of nature
+One of the great joys of cycling in the park is the diversity of the landscape

 The landscape is home to the tallest hills between the Rockies and Labrador.
 As such the trees change as you climb from the lake through to the plateau as do the birds and animals you encounter.
 Because of the elevation change, it can be noticeably cooler on top.